aryarautt/arya-aws-static-website/README.md

-﻿# ðŸ“¦ Hosting a Static Website with EC2 and S3
+﻿Hosting a Static Website with EC2 and S3

-## ðŸ“¥ Clone the Repository
+Clone the Repository

 ```bash
 git clone https://github.com/aryarautt/arya-aws-static-website.git